-Because your personality influences the way you handle money, knowing your Myers-Briggs type (MBTI type) could be the key to building good financial habits.
+Your personality influences the way you handle money – knowing your MBTI type could be the key to building good financial habits.

 Money is such an intricate part of our lives that we all have our own particular habits and rituals around it.
 However, where do these tendencies come from?
 Why do some of us have a hard time saving money, while others have no idea what to do with the wealth they so easily seem to amass?

 Not surprisingly, our personality types influence the way we approach and handle money.
 Thus, learning about our personality also gives us clues about our money attitudes.

 Among the most popular personality tests today is the Myers-Briggs Type Indicator (MBTI).
 The MBTI measures your personality along four axes – extraversion vs introversion; sensing vs intuition; thinking vs feeling; and judging vs perceiving.
 Your results for each of these 4 axes are then combined, resulting in one of 16 possible MBTI types.